scott-m-willett/ocean/README.md

 23. More detail and examples of commands

 24. ASCII art banner for help - gotta do it (does argsparse provide options for this?)

+25. Look at a feature to assist in creating a new account and auto setting the env var (if possible) (--new-account?)

 Setup